-As we have seen, the collinearity diagnostics are all functions of the eigenvalues and eigenvectors of the correlation matrix of the predictors in the regression model, or alternatively, the singular value decomposition (SVD) of the X matrix in the linear model (excluding the constant).
-The standard biplot (Gabriel 1971; Gower and Hand 1996) can be regarded as a multivariate analog of a scatterplot, obtained by projecting a multivariate sample into a low-dimensional space (typically of two or three dimensions) that accounts for the greatest variance in the data.
-With the symmetric (PCA) scaling used here, this is equivalent to a plot of principal component scores of the meancentered matrix \tilde{X} of predictors for the observations (shown as points or case labels), together with principal component coefficients for the variables (shown as vectors) in the same two-dimensional (or three-dimensional) space.
+As we have seen, the collinearity diagnostics are all functions of the eigenvalues and eigenvectors of the correlation matrix of the predictors in the regression model, or alternatively, the SVD of the X matrix in the linear model (excluding the constant).
+The standard biplot (Gabriel, 1971, Gower and Hand, 1996) can be regarded as a multivariate analog of a scatterplot, obtained by projecting a multivariate sample into a low-dimensional space (typically of 2 or 3 dimensions) accounting for the greatest variance in the data.
+With the symmetric (PCA) scaling used here, this is equivalent to a plot of principal component scores of the mean-centered matrix \tilde{X} of predictors for the observations (shown as points or case labels), together with principal component coefficients for the variables (shown as vectors) in the same 2D (or 3D) space.

 The standard biplot, of the first two dimensions, corresponding to the largest eigenvalues of R{XX} is shown in Figure 2.
 This is useful for visualizing the principal variation of the observations in the space of the predictors.
-It can be seen in Figure 2 that the main dimension of variation among the automobile models is in terms of engine size and power; acceleration time is also strongly related to dimension 1, although inversely.
+It can be seen in Figure 2 that the main dimension of variation among the automobile models is in terms of engine size and power; acceleration time is also strongly related to Dimension 1, though of course inversely.
 The second dimension (accounting for an additional 13.8% of predictor variance) is largely determined by model year.

-In these plots, the following statements hold: (a) The variable vectors have their origin at the mean on each variable, and point in the direction of positive deviations from the mean on each variable. (b) The angles between variable vectors portray the correlations between them, in the sense that the cosine of the angle between any two variable vectors approximates the correlation between those variables (in the reduced space). (c) Similarly, the angles between each variable vector and the biplot axes approximate the correlation between them. (d) Because the predictors were scaled to unit length, the relative length of each variable vector indicates the proportion of variance for that variable represented in the low-rank approximation. (e) The orthogonal projections of the observation points on the variable vectors show approximately the value of each observation on each variable. (f) By construction, the observations, shown as principal component scores, are uncorrelated.
+In these plots: (a) The variable vectors have their origin at the mean on each variable, and point in the direction of positive deviations from the mean on each variable. (b) The angles between variable vectors portray the correlations between them, in the sense that the cosine of the angle between any two variable vectors approximates the correlation between those variables (in the reduced space). (c) Similarly, the angles between each variable vector and the biplot axes approximate the correlation between them. (d) Because the predictors were scaled to unit length, the relative length of each variable vector indicates the proportion of variance for that variable represented in the low-rank approximation. (e) The orthogonal projections of the observation points on the variable vectors show approximately the value of each observation on each variable. (f) By construction, the observations, shown as principal component scores are uncorrelated;